mickaelandrieu/melon/README.md

 # Melon

-Melon is a module for Presta with one main purpose: get the features, improvements and bug fixes refused or ignored by the Core team.

-Obviously, installing this addon will provide you a better version of PrestaS***.
+Melon is a module for PrestaShop who intent to speed up the generation of grids in 1.7.8.

 ## Installation

 Get the Zip archive or clone this repository.
-Then use Composer to install setup the Composer autoloader and install the dependencies.
+Then use Composer to install the dependencies.
+Finally, use the console or the back office to install the module.

 ## Provided features